mikechen66/GPU-Parallel-Program-Development/Others/CUDA-Programming/Readme.md

 Bruce Fan, YouQi

 CUDA is playing the most important role in the high performance computing in the fields of deep learning, physics/chemistry, biology and material science.
-The book is elementary for the CUDA programming suitbale for CUDA 10.2.
+The book is elementary for the CUDA programming with the environment of CUDA 10.2.
 Please click the following repositories for reference.

-##
+## Repositories

 The repository with Python